Engine light is a great technology that predicts most of your car’s problems in advance. Some people find it annoying. Maybe you are one of them.

 - Finally, please turn on the ignition key and start the engine and wait until it warms up.
 Then check the warning light.

 If this process didn’t fix the problem, you can try using an cheap OBD II scanner.
 It will solve the problem.

 How do you clear OBD2 codes with a scanner

 It is much easier to clear error codes with an OBD2 scanner.
 First read repair manual.
-If you do not have an OBD2 scanner, Click here to see review about the best OBD2 scanner.
+If you do not have an OBD2 scanner, Please see review about OBD2 scanner.

 - Close the steering wheel.